Commercial Water Conservation

 How is the Commercial Water Conservation Ordinance different than the Residential Water Conservation Ordinance?

 The maximum allowable water consumption for toilets, urinals, showerheads, faucet aerators, and the requirement to repair all leaks are the same for both the Commercial and Residential Water Conservation Ordinances.

 The Commercial Water Conservation Ordinance applies to all commercial properties, commercial portions of mixed-use buildings, portions of residential buildings used for commercial purposes, and hotels.
-January 1, 2017, was the deadline for property owners to complete a property inspection and submit a Commercial Water Conservation Affidavit to the Department of Building Inspection (DBI).
-Properties that have not yet submitted an affidavit should do so as soon as possible.
-All commercial properties are required to submit an affidavit, even if all their plumbing fixtures are efficient and didn’t require recent replacement.
+January 1, 2017 was the deadline for commercial property owners to comply.
+Commercial properties that still have inefficient fixtures are subject to potential code enforcement.

 The Residential Water Conservation Ordinance applies to single and two dwelling unit homes, apartment buildings, condominium units, and residential hotels in the process of selling, remodeling, or making improvements that require building permits.
 To obtain a certificate of compliance, schedule an inspection with DBI’s Housing Inspection Services or a private Energy and Water Inspector prior to transfer of title or when improvements are performed.
 Click here for more information on the requirements of the San Francisco Residential Water Conservation Ordinance.

 I operate a small business out of my single-family home, condo, or flat.
 Do I need to comply with the Commercial Water Conservation Ordinance?